-For more information about Ghosh or other local folk and traditional artists contact Museum Folk Art Director Kelly Armor.
+For more information about local folk and traditional artists contact Museum Folk Art Director Kelly Armor.

 The window project is a partnership between Preservation Erie and the Erie Art Museum and is